Jun Maeda: Career

 In 2015, Maeda designed and co-wrote the scenario for the Angel Beats! visual novel, as well as composing some of the game's music.
 Maeda once again collaborated with Na-Ga, Dengeki G's Magazine, P.A.
 Works, and Aniplex to produce his second anime series Charlotte in 2015, contributing as the planner, writer, and composing the anime's music.
-In 2016, Maeda revealed that he is suffering from dilated cardiomyopathy.
-To recover from this condition, he will need a heart transplant.
+In 2016, Maeda revealed that he was suffering from dilated cardiomyopathy, and that to recover from this condition, he would need a heart transplant.
 Maeda is credited for the original concept and the composition of the music for Key's visual novel Summer Pockets.
 Maeda collaborated with Na-Ga, P.A.
 Works, and Aniplex for a third time to produce the anime series The Day I Became a God in 2020, contributing as the planner and writer.
 In 2021, Maeda published his first novel, Nekogarizoku no Osa.
+In December of that year, Maeda posted a message on Twitter saying that he had considered hanging himself following poor reception and online harassment surrounding his The Day I Became a God series, and stated the following day that he would retire from writing stories for anime projects.
+He had previously deactivated all of his social media accounts earlier in the year for a similar reason.
 His most recent work, Heaven Burns Red, was released in Japan in February 2022 for iOS and Android.
 It is a turn-based role-playing game with visual novel and gacha game elements created in tandem with Wright Flyer Studios.
+Maeda deactivated his social media accounts for a second time following criticism of his writing quality on an event story within Heaven Burns Red.